Taking CBD Oil: What, When, and How Much Do I Need?

 Taken internally through ingestion or inhalation, you can expect a smooth calming and relaxing sensation from CBD.
 You may notice a release in muscle tension, improvements in pain, and a general sense of a having a relaxed mood.

-Some people may experience drowsiness and sedation, and feeling a strong urge to rest or sleep.
+Some people may experience drowsiness and sedation.
 It’s important that when you first take CBD to not drive or operate heavy machinery.

 After a few times though, the body adjusts to its effects, which might mean having to adjust your dosage accordingly.
 As you’ll learn, it’s always better to start at a low dosage to see how CBD will affect you before taking larger dosages.